WATER: VITAL INFORMATION AND RESOURCES

 330 Short Drive, Gerlach – 775-557-2601 – map

-Available from Aug 20-23, 9am-5pm; Aug 24-27, 6am-midnight; Aug 28-29, 9am-9pm.
-Call ahead for after-hours possibilities.
-The Gerlach GID (the local governing body of Gerlach, just a few miles from BRC) will be selling potable water to fill up RVs and water tanks of any size, with the funds going to support the town of Gerlach.
+The Gerlach GID (the local governing body of Gerlach) will be selling potable water to fill up RVs and water tanks of any size, with the funds going to support the town of Gerlach.
 Look out for directional signs just as you enter town on Main Street, the station is located in front of the town’s Community Center.
 Rates are 50 cents per gallon up to 100 gallons, 45 cents per gallon between 100 and 200 gallons, and 40 cents per gallon for above 200 gallons.
-6 and 15-gallon water containers also available (free water with purchase of container).
+6 and 7—gallon water containers also available (free water with purchase of container).
 Cash only, but ATM is onsite.
-Call the office or email gerlachgid (at) yahoo (dot) com with any questions or to arrange fill-ups prior to August 20th.

 Simply Water